 AQRC supports the CSN with funding from a contract with the U.S. EPA.
 Samples are prepared by another contractor and are collected in the field by local agency personnel.
-PM2.5 PTFE and nylon filter samples are collected using the MetOne SASS sampler, and quartz filter samples are collected using the URG 3000N sampler.
+PM{2.5} PTFE and nylon filter samples are collected using the MetOne SASS or SuperSASS sampler, and quartz filter samples are collected using the URG 3000N sampler.
 Approximately 13,000 filters of each type are collected each year.
 At AQRC, PTFE filters are analyzed by XRF for elements and quartz filter samples are analyzed by TOA for carbon.
 As a subcontractor to UCD AQRC, RTI analyzes nylon filter samples for ions using ion chromatography.
-AQRC assembles the final ambient concentration data set for all analyses, performs data validation, and submits the final results to the EPA's Air Quality System (AQS) database.
+AQRC assembles the final ambient concentration data set for all analyses, performs data validation, and delivers the final results to the EPA's Air Quality System (AQS) database, the Federal Land Manager Environment Database (FED), and UC Davis CSN/IMPROVE Archive (CIA) database.
+The final results are uploaded to the AQS and CIA databases and delivered via email attachment to National Park Service personnel to submit to the FED.